youngmulllababy/Bookify/README.md

 * We have reviews from the users of Bookify aswell as from the users of GoodReads , using GoodReads API .

+## Site Demo
+You can view the site and test for yourself here : https://thebookify.herokuapp.com/

 ## To use this app